 If people are not ready to accept change, you cannot force it on them.
-The most obvious reaction that employees have to automation is that it will make their job redundant.
-So, the first thing to do is to build an environment that is conducive to change.
-Once the stage is set it is easier to convince people that automation is here to reduce their workload, increase accuracy and make things simple.
-The aim of automation is not to fire people but to assist them.
+The immediate reaction that employees have to automation is that it will make their job redundant, so the first thing to do is to build an environment that is conducive to change.
+Cars automated the horse, yet horses were not neglected.

 2. Start With the Easiest Process

-3. Focus One Function At a Time
+3. Focus on One Function at a Time

 4. Make It Simple and Repeatable

 Automation does not have to be a complicated thing.
 Look for how simply it can be done.
-Keeping it simple (stupid!) will prevent breakdowns and also reduce downtime.
+Keeping it simple will prevent breakdowns and also reduce downtime.
 Having a complicated process in place will only increase the chance of something going wrong and increase maintenance time.
 If there is a breakdown, it will be relatively difficult to fix.
 Think in simple terms when thinking of automating.
 This will help you prepare better for times when there is an outage with your process be it machinery, employee or software breakdown.

-5. Streamline Assignment and Communication Of Tasks
+5. Streamline the Assignment and Communication of Tasks

 6. Build Specialised Teams

-Processes that have been well documented will always ensure that you have a reference to go back to if something does fail.
+Proper documentation of your processes will always ensure that you have a reference to go back to if something does fail.
 A failure can be anything from software not communicating correctly or staff not adhering to procedures you have put in place.

-8. Work On Your Business
+8. Work on Your Business

-Empowering your staff to be able to follow your lead with great systems gives you the time to look over your busyness and turn it back into a business.
+Empowering your staff to be able to follow your lead with great systems gives you the time to look over your busyness and turn it back into your business.
 Ask them to help you make the business bigger and better.
 Work on it rather than in it.
-This will also make the people receptive to introducing automation where necessary and ultimately drives sales that can increase the income of your team.
+This will also make the people receptive to automation and encourage them to automate wherever possible, ultimately driving your organisation's productivity and profitability.